 Sutherland was pronounced dead after attempts by medical staff at the facility to save his life, according to a news release issued by the sheriff’s office at the time.

-The footage – from jail surveillance cameras and body cameras – was released Thursday night at the request of Sutherland’s family, Charleston County Sheriff Kristin Graziano said in a statement posted on Twitter late Thursday night.
+The footage – from jail surveillance cameras and body cameras – was released Thursday night at the request of Sutherland’s family, Graziano said in a statement posted on Twitter late Thursday night.

-“Mental illness does not give anybody the right to put their hands on my child,” Sutherland’s mother, Amy Sutherland, said in a news conference Friday, describing him as “an example of what I wanted him to be.”
+“Mental illness does not give anybody the right to put their hands on my child,” Amy Sutherland said in a news conference Friday, describing him as “an example of what I wanted him to be.”

 “I want y’all to know Jamal was a great man.
 He had faults like everybody else, but he was a great man,” she said.
 “I’m content that God has Jamal.”